 Among the types of endpoint security, encryption often suffers from the most neglect.
 Yet its capabilities contribute meaningfully to any business’s digital perimeter.
 It prevents issues such as data leaks (whether intentional or not) via data transfer by fully encrypting that data.
 Specifically, it encrypts data stored on endpoints.

 Email constitutes the main means of data traffic entering and exiting your digital network.
 Thusly, hackers exploit emails to conceal and transmit their attacks through emails more than any other attack vector.
 In fact, they could use email as their malware-delivery system as much as 90% of the time if not more.

 Secure email gateways monitor incoming and outgoing messages for suspicious behavior, preventing them from being delivered.
 They can be deployed according to your IT infrastructure to prevent phishing attacks.

-A “sandbox” serves as an isolated and secure digital environment which perfectly replicates your typical end-user operating system.
+A “sandbox” serves as an isolated and secure digital environment that perfectly replicates your typical end-user operating system.
 As such, it can contain potential threats for observation.
-Your IT security team can then determine their intentions before allowing them into the network proper.
+Your IT security team can then determine their intentions before allowing them into the network.
 This tool can help contain zero-day threats and works well against zero-day attacks.

 What Else Does Your Enterprise Need for Its Endpoint Security?

 Even when these types of endpoint security become unified in an endpoint protection platform, it may not prove enough.
 Indeed, your enterprise also needs the benefits of centralized management, user security awareness, and mobile threat management to remain secure.

 Above all, your enterprise needs several types of endpoint security if you aim to protect your users and assets.
 Modern threats won’t wait for you to catch up.
 You need an endpoint protection platform, which you can learn more about in our Endpoint Security Buyer’s Guide.